Our seagrass furniture is handcrafted in Bali, Indonesia.

 Here are some interesting facts about seagrass.
-We would like to share a wonderful story telling about the dance
+We would like to share a wonderful story telling about the dance between

 It is important to understand how the monsoons play a role in this process of making seagrass furniture.
 Monsoons are

 born in the Himalayan Mountain range and the Indian Ocean, wherever the higher pressure is.
 These monsoons effect the

 southeast of Australia, as far south as New Zealand, and throughout the thousands of islands around Indonesia.

-Monsoons have to have air filled with moisture laden water, and get large amounts of water from the Indian Oceans or
+Monsoons have to have air filled with moisture laden water, and get large amounts of water from the Indian Oceans or from

 Monsoons are biller sweet.
-Too much or too little rain from the monsoon can mean disaster in the form of famine or
+Too much or too little rain from the monsoon can mean disaster in the form of famine or flood.

-production of crops of seagrass.
+crops of seagrass.
 Along with the benefits come mixed blessings.
 Monsoons can raise havoc as roads are washed out by

 flooding, which in turn effects access to the cutting, harvesting, and transporting of the seagrass.
 The manufacturing and

 production is effected by all of this.

-quality of the seagrass.
+the quality of the seagrass.
 For example: the widest, smoothest, least amount of spotting, and tonal variation (light and

 dark natural colors in the bundles).
 We send our brokers to buy the best quality seagrass used to make our furniture.